tutorbookapp/old-tutorbook/utils/data/README.md

 - What locations are shown on this website?
 - What district (or `access`) is this website a part of?
 - What email domains are allowed to access this website?
+- What is the website's name (used in the login error prompts)?

 ## Locations